jimmo/micropython/docs/library/cmath.rst

 ==========================================================

 .. module:: cmath
     :synopsis: mathematical functions for complex numbers

 |see_cpython_module| :mod:`python:cmath`.

-The ``cmath`` module provides some basic mathematical functions for working with complex numbers.
+This module provides some basic mathematical functions for working with complex numbers.
+This is only available on ports that have both floating point support and enable complex numbers.

-Availability: not available on WiPy and ESP8266.
-Floating point support required for this module.
+*Note:* On most microcontroller-based ports, floating-point numbers are single-precision (i.e. 32-bit).

 Functions
 ---------

 .. function:: cos(z)

     Return the cosine of ``z``.

 .. function:: exp(z)

     Return the exponential of ``z``.

 .. function:: log(z)

     Return the natural logarithm of ``z``.
 The branch cut is along the negative real axis.

 .. function:: log10(z)

     Return the base-10 logarithm of ``z``.
 The branch cut is along the negative real axis.

 .. function:: phase(z)

     Returns the phase of the number ``z``, in the range (-pi, +pi].

 .. function:: polar(z)

     Returns, as a tuple, the polar form of ``z``.

 .. function:: rect(r, phi)

     Returns the complex number with modulus ``r`` and phase ``phi``.

 .. function:: sin(z)

     Return the sine of ``z``.

 .. function:: sqrt(z)

     Return the square-root of ``z``.

 Constants
 ---------

 .. data:: e

     base of the natural logarithm

 .. data:: pi

     the ratio of a circle's circumference to its diameter